Haivision/srt/docs/API-functions.md

 bound to `INADDR_ANY` (which binds on all interfaces) and port 0 (which makes the system assign the port automatically).
-2. When `u` is a group, then this call can be done multiple times, each time for another member connection, and a new SRT socket will be created automatically for every call of this function.
-Mind also that in blocking mode you might rather want to use `srt_connect_group`.
+2. When `u` is a group, then this call can be done multiple times, each time for another member connection, and a new member SRT socket will be created automatically for every call of this function.
+3. If you want to connect a group to multiple links at once and use blocking mode, you might rather want to use `srt_connect_group`.

 - Returns:

   * `SRT_ERROR` (-1) in case of error
   * 0 in case when used for `u` socket
-  * Socket ID created for connectiom for `u` group
+  * Socket ID created for connection for `u` group

 - Errors: